TristanLee187/Rubiks-Cube/README.md

 * Clicking 'Scramble' applies a random, 20 move scramble to the cube, and prints the scramble to standard output

-* Pressing 'Solve' gets a solution to the scrambled cube, prints it to standard output, and applies it to the cube
+* Clicking 'Solve' gets a solution to the scrambled cube, prints it to standard output, and applies it to the cube

 * Clicking 'Switch' switches the viewing layout of the cube; if you`re viewing it in a flat layout, the view changes to an isometric projection, and vice versa